GARBAGE PATCH, WORLD OCEAN

 The 8th Continent® - Ocean Cleaning and Research Station was designed as a unique technology for collecting, sorting and recycling waste to address world pollution by physically removing debris.
 Its hidden power is to systematically address the problem by combining technology with education through its Research and Education Centre.

-The 8th Continent® was awarded the 2020 Grand Prix Award for Architecture and Innovation for the Sea from the Jacques Rougerie Foundation and it was exhibited at the 2020 Dubai Expo and during the 2022 UN Ocean conference in Lisbon.
+The 8th Continent® was awarded the 2020 Grand Prix Award for Architecture and Innovation for the Sea from the Jacques Rougerie Foundation and it was exhibited at the 2020 Dubai Expo and during the 2022 UN Ocean Conference in Lisbon.
 The principal designer behind the project, Lenka Petráková, started to develop this project as her Master Thesis at the University of Applied Arts (Vienna) in 2017.
 Since then, Petráková has continued the research on the project, which has received multiple international awards.

 The exhibition in Slovak Pavilion during the 2020 Dubai Expo was possible thanks to the Ministry of Environment of the Slovak Republic.
 Image: Minister of Environment of the Slovak Republic Ján Budaj with Lenka Petráková